LF-digitala-kanaler/LFDS/content/components/web/deprecated.md

 <div class="Callout"><strong class="Callout__title">Note</strong><p class="Callout__text">Elements and components on this page may not have proper styling as the code might have been removed.</p></div>

+## Charts

+- Marked as deprecated in 10.0.0

+The below statistical components are now deprecated.
+The charts in LFDU were mostly examples of d3.js implementation and had been neglected for years.
+The code has been kept for backward compatibility but is now being dropped as it slowed down progress on build scripts and structural improvements.

+Distribution Bar, XY-plot Chart, Map Chart, Line Chart, Donut Chart, Bar Chart

+**We might reintroduce various charts in upcoming releases, with a fresh and serious take on it, together with the broader design team.**

 ## Dropdown

 - Marked as deprecated in 8.0.0

-The [Dropdown](/components/web/forms/dropdown) component was marked as deprecated in favor of the newly introduced [Select](/components/web/forms/select) component.
+The [Dropdown](/components/web/forms/dropdown) component was marked as deprecated in favor of the newly introduced [Dropdown select](/components/web/forms/select) component.
 Select inherits the same functionality as Dropdown, but adds a few key features:

 - Keyboard navigation
 - Screen reader support